DanGiaime/RedBlackTree/docs/index.md

 A Red-Black Tree is what is known as a self-balancing Binary Search Tree.
 So, what is a self-balancing Binary Search Tree?

 Well, we already know what a Binary Search Tree is, right?
-A Binary Search Tree is a dta structure that holds data in a node-based, tree-like structure, where any given node has up to two children, with the left child being "less than" the parent, and the right child being "grater than" the parent.
+A Binary Search Tree is a data structure that holds data in a node-based, tree-like structure, where any given node has up to two children, with the left child being "less than" the parent, and the right child being "greater than" the parent.
 However, Binary Search Trees have an inherent flaw, known as imbalance.

 ##### What is Imbalance?
 Imbalance is what happens when data is lopsided, or the order in which data is put into a tree leads to a poor structure.
 For example, imagine you loaded the entire alphabet, A-Z, into a Binary Search Tree in order.
 You first load in A, which becomes the root.
 You then load in B, which becomes A's right child.
 You then load in C, which become's B's right child.
 You then load in D, which becomes C's right child.
 You continue this process, and when you've inserted Z, you realize that your tree isn't a tree at all, it's basically just a linked list!